-When buying real estate in Spain, you need to know information about the procedure and conditions for purchasing a house.
-We will tell you how to buy real estate in Spain in this article.
-Many foreigners want to buy property in Spain in order to live in a country with an excellent climate and gastronomy, impressive beaches and mountain landscapes.
+When buying real estate in Spain, it is important to know information about the procedures and conditions.
+We will explain how to buy real estate in Spain in this article.
+Many foreigners want to buy property in Spain to live in a country with an excellent climate and gastronomy, impressive beaches and mountain landscapes.
 However, in each country, the process of buying a house has its own characteristics.

 - Cost of real estate in Spain